 27. Early Richmond

-Early Richmond cherries have a tart, flavorful flavor so they can be a great addition in baking dishes, for example, mouthwatering puff pastry desserts with cherries, cocktails, or preserves.
+Early Richmond cherries have a tart, flavorful flavor so they can be a great addition to baking dishes, for example, mouthwatering puff pastry desserts with cherries, cocktails, or preserves.

 There is no proven evidence about the exact origin of Early Richmond.
 However, these cherry species were grown in England from the early 1500s.
-Later, the early settlers brought them into America and made them become one of the leading sour cherries in the country,
+Later, the early settlers brought them into America, where the variety later became one of the leading sour cherries in the country,

-Bright red skin, medium in size, and yellowish juicy flesh are some significant features of Early Richmond cherries.
-Plus, their ripening time is quite sooner than other types, around 1 week sooner, and normally happens in early June.
+Bright red skin, medium size, and yellowish juicy flesh are some significant features of Early Richmond cherries.
+Plus, their ripening time is sooner than other types by approximately 1 week and normally happens in early June.

 Origin: Unclear, but was cultivated in England in the early 1500s